5 August 1965

 - Shastri died in Tashkent following a heart attack.

 - This agreement compelled India and Pakistan to return the annexed areas to each other.

 - Officially the war ended in a stalemate owing to international diplomatic pressure, but India emerged as victorious considering the losses suffered by Pakistan.

 - When India agreed to the ceasefire, there was a lot of protest by the people and the military in India who believed a decisive victory could have been possible.

-- The pre-war intelligence failure was partly responsible for India setting up the Research & Analysis Wing (RAW).
+- The pre-war intelligence failure leading to the 1965 Indo-Pak war was partly responsible for India setting up the Research & Analysis Wing (RAW).

 Also on this day 1905: Dr. Rajah Sir Muthiah Chettiar, banker, politician and philanthropist was born.
 1950: Gopinath Bordoloi, freedom fighter and the architect of modern Assam passed away.
 1965: Jayaprakash Narayan awarded the Ramon Magsaysay Award for public service.

 |Pakistan attacks the Rann of Kutch (1965)||Formation of the Border Security Force (BSF)|